syncfusion-content/uwp-docs/uwp/installation-and-upgrade/Upgrade-from-trial-version-to-license-version.md

 ---
 layout: post
-title: Install and Deployment process of Syncfusion Xamarin products
+title: Trial Version to License Version| UWP | Syncfusion
-description: Learn how to install and deploy the Syncfusion Xamarin component
+description: this section provides the information about upgrading the UWP projects from trial version to license version
 platform: uwp
 control: Installation and Deployment
 documentation: ug